slackhq/keeper/docs/index.md

 The tasks themselves take roughly ~20 seconds total extra work in our Slack android app, with the infer and app jar tasks each taking around 8-10 seconds and the androidTest jar taking around 2 seconds.

+## Core Library Desugaring (L8) Support

+Library Desugaring (L8) was introduced in Android Gradle Plugin 4.0.
+To make this work, the R8 task will generate proguard rules indicating which `j$` types are used in source, which the `L8DexDesugarLibTask` then uses to know which desugared APIs to keep.
+This approach can have flaws at runtime though, as the classpath of the test APK may not have the right `j$` classes available on its classpath to run app code it is invoking.
+To work around this, Keeper does two things:

+1. Keeper merges generated L8 rules from both the androidTest and target app to ensure they cover all used APIs.
+These merged rules are given to the target app `L8DexDesugarLibTask`.
+2. L8 will still, by default, generate a dex file of backported APIs into both the test app and target app, which can cause confusing runtime classpath issues due to L8 generating different implementations in each app.
+Keeper works around this by forcing the use of a single dex file in the target app and preventing the inclusion of a backport dex file in the test app.

+This L8 support is automatically enabled if `android.compileOptions.coreLibraryDesugaringEnabled` is true in AGP.

 License
 -------